dotnet/docs-maui/docs/tutorials/notes-app/includes/note.md

 }
 ```

 The `InitializeComponent` method reads the XAML markup and initializes all of the objects defined by the markup.
-The objects are connected to their parent-child relationships, and the event handlers defined in code are attached to events set in the XAML.
+The objects are connected in their parent-child relationships, and the event handlers defined in code are attached to events set in the XAML.

 Now that you understand a little more about code-behind files, you're going to add code to the _NotePage.xaml.cs_ code-behind file to handle loading and saving notes.